Learn more about accelerometers

 How does an accelerometer work?

-Digital Devices: Accelerometers in smartphones and digital cameras are responsible for rotating the display based on the orientation you hold it.
+Digital Devices: Accelerometers in smartphones, digital cameras, and other mobile devices are responsible for rotating the display based on the orientation you hold it.

-Vehicles: The invention of airbags have saved millions of lives over the years.
-Accelerometers are used to trigger the airbags as the sensor would send a signal when it experiences a sudden shock.
+Vehicles: The invention of airbags has saved millions of lives.
+Accelerometers are used to trigger airbags – sensors send a signal when they experience a sudden shock.

 Rotating Machinery: Accelerometers used in rotating machines detect undulating vibrations.

-Industrial Platforms: To measure platform stability or tilt.
+Industrial Platforms: Industrial accelerometers are used to measure platform stability or tilt.

 Vibration Monitoring: Machines that move generate vibrations, and these vibrations can be harmful to the machines if left to amplify without supervision.
-Accelerometers are useful in monitoring vibrations and are increasingly used in industrial plants, turbines, etc.
+Accelerometers are useful in monitoring vibrations and are increasingly used in locations like industrial plants and turbines.

 Choose the right accelerometer